We need to filter our locations by brand. Does your plugin or an extension to your plugin have this feature?

 A. Category ranking is a feature when you are using the Power Add-on and the category manager.
 The rank is used to sort the categories which will affect the map marker that is used when a location has been assigned more than one category.
 Following the page ranking paradigm set by WordPress, the rank field is a simple numeric weighting for the categories.
 This extended data attribute for categories makes it easy to re-arrange the “weight” of categories for map marker selection without mangling category slugs.
 The lower the number, the higher the precedence for the map marker.

-If you have the Power Add-on ( Tagalong Legacy documentation is on home site old docs page) you will see a header tab in your Store Locator Plus menu labeled Categories.
+If you have the Poweradd on for WordPress or the Power / Professional / Enterprise level for MySLP you will see a header tab in your Store Locator Plus menu labeled Categories.
 This is where you can establish and manage settings and determine the categories you want to add in the form section of the user interface.
 The two sub sections under Categories is Settings and Taxonomy.

 Can the stores be categorized by more than one taxonomy?
 Not multiple tags in a single taxonomy, but multiple tags from multiple taxonomies?